Broadest Selection of High Performance Top Finishes

 Tedlar is the most proven top finish with a track record of over 30 years on Shelter-Rite Architectural fabrics.
-Also known for its superior performance in vinyl siding and architectural shingles, Tedlar provides for a high performance, long-term durable surface for excellent weathering resistance and color fastness.
+Also known for its superior performance in vinyl siding and architectural shingles, Tedlar provides a high performance, long-term durable surface for excellent weathering resistance and color fastness.
 Tedlar, a 1 mil Polyvinyl Fluoride (PVF) film, is based on Teflon® technology, and naturally resists dirt accumulation, and is essentially self-cleaning.

-The molecular structure of Kynar fluoropolymer top finishes, as well as the percent weight of resin content, determines the overall performance characteristics.
+The molecular structure of Kynar resin fluoropolymer top finishes, as well as the percent weight of resin content, determines the overall performance characteristics.

 Other Shelter-Rite Top Finishes

 Standard PVDF top finish systems are well established and recognized in the architectural market.
 The weldable PVDF finish is considered superior to the acrylic system and will provide acceptable resistance to environmental exposure.
 PVDF top finishes contains a significant amount of acrylic, which is susceptible to long-term water exposure and UV degradation.
 PVDF will provide for adequate performance in applications in which the Tedlar or Kynar performance properties are not warranted.